inadarei/alpine-nodejs/README.md

 Compare 50MB of this container with typical 500MB to 800MB sizes you get with Ubuntu- or CentOS-based images.

+### Runit

+If you need runit (e.g. for cron, syslog etc.) there's a related project that provides additional support for runit: https://hub.docker.com/r/irakli/alpine-nodejs-runit/

 ## License

 [MIT](LICENSE)